epam/AIRUN-Assistants-Benchmark-TestInstructions/agentic-workflow-tests/eshop-application-tests/code-refactoring/enable-nullable-references/easy-project/README.md

 ## Assert

-- Open the solution in Visual Studio.
-Ensure that **eShop.AppHost** is the startup project.
-Run the solution.
-- Run solution build and ensure that there are no errors
+- Open the solution in Visual Studio, run solution build and ensure that there are no errors
 - Open Test Explorer, run **Ordering.FunctionalTests** and **Ordering.UnitTests** and ensure all tests run successfully
 - Open a new window in the same or another **(?)** agent, enter the following prompt and observe the verdict